 As the IKEA Concept expands to reach more and more parts of the world it also grows farther and farther from its roots in Sweden, the roots that have nourished our values.

-IKEA culture and IKEA culture and values play such an important role in the IKEA business that a co-worker culture center was built in Älmhult, Sweden.
+IKEA culture and values play such an important role in the IKEA business that a co-worker culture center was built in Älmhult, Sweden.

 Ingvar Kamprad, IKEA founder